piheta/G09RedX/DESIGN.md

 7. Border rounding:
    The corners should be sharp, but if we use rounding, it will be very minimal, just to put ease on the eyes.
 Sharp corners reflect professionalism.

+8. Shadow:
+   We will use some shadow on the products and their descriptions to make the products stand out abit.